The First Two Years

 The Dissertation Prospectus

-The prospectus examination shall take the form of a defense before the student’s advisory committee.
+The dissertation prospectus examination shall take the form of a defense before the student’s advisory committee.
 Following the defense, the final version of the prospectus should be circulated for comment and approval to the prospectus examination committee (or to the dissertation committee, should said committee have been constituted by that time) at least two weeks before being placed on file with the department’s graduate program administrator.

 All candidates must, in consultation with their advisors, select a dissertation topic and describe their proposed doctoral research in a prospectus.
 The prospectus should 1) give a concise statement of the problem to be addressed in the dissertation or of the hypotheses it proposes to test, 2) provide a literature review that draws on their reading lists and field essays, 3) provide a clear research design, and 4) address the project with appropriate research methods.
-The prospectus will normally be written in the fall semester of the G3 year after the general examination and in tandem with the Research Design/Proposal Writing course.
+The prospectus will normally be written in G3 year after the general examination and in tandem with the Research Design/Proposal Writing course.

 Length: No more than 25-30 double-spaced pages, exclusive of the bibliography and any figures.